Weather forecast for Sunday announced

 Baku.
-11 March.
-REPORT.AZ/ On March 12, weather in Baku and Absheron peninsula will be changeable cloudy, occasionally gloomy, rain predicted on some places at night and in the morning.
-Mist will be observed on some places.
+12 May.
+REPORT.AZ/ The weather forecast for May 13 in Azerbaijan was announced.

-Report was informed in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources, north-west wind will be replaced by south-east wind in the daytime.
+Report was informed in the National Hydrometeorology Department of the Ministry of Ecology and Natural Resources, tomorrow, the weather in Baku and Absheron peninsula will be changeable cloudy, occasionally gloomy and mainly rainless.
+The mild north-west wind will blow and intensify at times.

 News DepartmentNews Author